2024

 According to the Ministry of Digital Development, most of the regions were active and presented their proposals to improve the efficiency of work in the framework of cybersecurity.
 The ministry also added on June 1, 2022 that in the near future the tasks of the operational headquarters will be supplemented with measures to implement the presidential decree of May 1 "On additional measures to ensure the information security of the Russian Federation."

-As specified in the Ministry of Digital Development, the program is being implemented at the maximum possible speed.
+As specified in the Ministry of Ministry of Digital Development, the program is being implemented at the maximum possible speed.
 By June 1, 2022, the overwhelming majority of authorities and almost all regions reported on the execution of orders.

 As Kommersant writes with reference to the minutes of the meeting of Deputy Prime Minister Dmitry Chernyshenko with federal and regional leaders of the digital transformation, which took place on May 20, 2022, the Deputy Prime Minister of the Russian Federation instructed 18 federal ministries and departments to "immediately" complete the project to create headquarters in the regions to counter cyber threats.
 According to the publication, even where these structures are created, they work only on paper.
 The deadlines for the execution of orders are delayed by a shortage of specialized personnel and a long chain of approvals, experts interviewed by the newspaper say.
 In addition, they note, the creation of a headquarters in itself will not help much to protect against attacks, this will require additional measures and significant resources.[5][6]